 - A global pandemic related to COVID-19 was declared in March 2020.
 The current and expected impacts on global commerce have been, and are anticipated to be, far-reaching.
 To date, there has been significant volatility in commodity prices and foreign exchange rates, restrictions on the conduct of business in many jurisdictions, including travel restrictions, and supply chain disruptions.
-There is significant ongoing uncertainty surrounding COVID-19 and the extent and duration of the impact that it may have; - On April 1, 2020, the Company announced that the Mexican federal government had mandated that all non-essential businesses, including mining and exploration, temporarily suspend operations due to the COVID-19 virus.
-The Mexican government had since considered mining and exploration activities as essential businesses, thus allowing such businesses to resume operations.
-On September 3, 2020, the Company received approval from the Mexican government health authorities to resume operations in a safe manner; - The recoverability of accounts receivable which is included in the consolidated statements of financial position; - The estimated useful lives of property and equipment which are included in the consolidated statement of financial position and the related depreciation included in the consolidated statement of comprehensive loss; - The value of the exploration and evaluation assets which are recorded in the consolidated statement of financial position; - The Company uses the Black-Scholes option pricing model to determine the fair value of options and finders' warrants in order to calculate share-based payments expense.
+There is significant ongoing uncertainty surrounding COVID-19 and the extent and duration of the impact that it may have; - The estimated useful lives of property and equipment which are included in the consolidated statement of financial position and the related depreciation included in the consolidated statement of comprehensive loss; - The value of the exploration and evaluation assets which are recorded in the consolidated statement of financial position; - The Company uses the Black-Scholes option pricing model to determine the fair value of options and finders' warrants in order to calculate share-based payments expense.
 Certain inputs into the model are estimates that involve considerable judgment and are or could be affected by significant factors that are out of the Company's control; - The assessment of indications of impairment of each exploration and evaluation asset and related determination of the net realizable value and impairment of those assets where applicable;